fuzonmedia-projects/react-admin-rest-api/README.md

   by this command  `node --version`.
 If you dont have nodejs installed on your machine install it on your machine.
   #### rest-laravel-jwt
-   This application make http calls to [rest-laravel-jwt](https://github.com/fuzonmedia-projects/rest-laravel-jwt/ "Laravel Rest API"). clone the repo [rest-laravel-jwt](https://github.com/fuzonmedia-projects/rest-laravel-jwt/ "Laravel Rest API") and follow the instruction of [READM.MD](https://github.com/fuzonmedia-projects/rest-laravel-jwt/blob/master/readme.md "README file of  Laravel Rest API") to run the rest-laravela-api on local.
+   This application make http api calls to our [rest-laravel-jwt](https://github.com/fuzonmedia-projects/rest-laravel-jwt/ "Laravel Rest API") api. clone the repo [rest-laravel-jwt](https://github.com/fuzonmedia-projects/rest-laravel-jwt/ "Laravel Rest API") and follow the instruction of [READM.MD](https://github.com/fuzonmedia-projects/rest-laravel-jwt/blob/master/readme.md "README file of  Laravel Rest API") to run the rest-laravela-api on local.